henchicky/dentalclinic/README.md

 Patients can book an appointment by going to the website.
 They will select the type of appointment they want and choose from the available timeslots.

-I want multiple endpoints
+I want multiple endpoints to support the system.
 1. Get Endpoint - return the different types of appointments
 2. Get Endpoint - return the available timeslots for patients to choose
 3. Get Endpoint - return the dentist's schedule group by day.
 Dentist should be able to see their appointments and free time.
-4. Post endpoint - for dentist to create their schedule by day Dentist can input their start and end time, whether they want 1 hour lunch break.
+4. Post endpoint - for dentist to create their schedule by day Dentist can input their start and end time, and also input unavailable periods.
+Unavailable periods can be for lunch breaks or o

 Come up with a suitable name for the endpoint.
-Come up with a suitable database schema to support such these usecase.
+Come up with a suitable database schema to support such these usecases.
-Suggest and come up with better ideas
+Suggest and come up with better ideas.

+Do not do any code changes yet.